Source | Myron Curry-businesstrainingmedia.com

-All workers and managers should know their rights.
+All the workers and managers should opt for workplace sexual harassment training and get to know their rights.
 Read up on changes to workplace harassment laws and know where you stand.
 Consult with your Human Resources (HR) Department if you have cause for concern or need to learn more.
 Read on to learn how to better recognize and report harassment in your workplace.

 Common Types of Workplace Harassment